SuzanDewitz/TableFinder/README.md

   + The tutor support team at Code Institute for their support.
   + My Code Institute Mentor for feedback and suggestions.
   + The Code Institute Slack community.
-  + I would like to extend my deepest appreciation to my husband, <span style="color:blue">Deitmar Dewitz</span>, for his unwavering support, encouragement, and guidance throughout the development of all my projects.
+  + I would like to extend my deepest appreciation to my husband, <a href="#" style="color: blue; text-decoration: none;">Deitmar Dewitz</a>, for his unwavering support, encouragement, and guidance throughout the development of all my projects.
 His advanced knowledge and expertise were instrumental in helping me overcome numerous technical challenges.
 Without his invaluable feedback and patience, these projects would not have been possible.

-  + I would also like to express my sincere gratitude to <span style="color:blue">Praveen Kasam</span>, one of my husband's colleagues, for his time and effort in reviewing my projects.
+  + I would also like to express my sincere gratitude to <a href="#" style="color: blue; text-decoration: none;">Praveen Kasam</a>, one of my husband's colleagues, for his time and effort in reviewing my projects.
 His feedback and suggestions were critical in shaping the final products.
 His expertise and critical evaluation helped me identify and fix issues that I would have otherwise missed.

   + I am grateful that both my husband and Praveen Kasam have been integral parts of all my projects, from the first to the third.
 Their unwavering support and guidance have been the backbone of these projects, and I am thankful for their constant encouragement and assistance.